1995 - 1996

 the large tub with miniature roses.

 Left: June 2000, next door to the stairs.
-Papaver orientalis 'Queen Alexandra Salmon' grown from seed
+Papaver orientalis 'Queen Alexandra Salmon' grown from seeds

-Left: August 1999, next door to the stairs - Osteospermum and Lobelia 'Sapphire'
+Right: August 1999, next door to the stairs - Osteospermum and

-Right: The hanging basket at the door with Petunia 'Purple Wave', and Lobelia 'Cambridge Blue' both grown from seeds; 2 August 2001
+Right: The hanging basket at the door with Petunia 'Purple Wave', and Lobelia 'Cambridge Blueboth grown from seeds; the 2nd August 2001

 Above right: The new stairs were build in October 1996 and another wooden planter.
 In it the unknown, old rose, that was found at the house wall, was planted.
 We only knew it was red.